 The following information is provided to clarify eligible tasks and associated backup requirements as defined in the Reimbursement Fee Schedule and should be carefully reviewed to properly apply to the allowable rates and fees.
 Where available, references have been made to the MassDEP regulations, standard methods or published MassDEP policies.
 Future policies will be incorporated into this text as they become available.
 The Board shall reimburse costs or activities completed in accordance with these references or accepted industry or engineering practices.

-As of the effective date of this revision, three competitive bids may be obtained for work and/or materials covered by Task Codes 9, 10, 12, 13, 14, 18, 20, 22, 23, 24, 25, 27, and 28 in place of the unit price(s).
+As of the effective date of this revision, three competitive bids may be obtained for work and/or materials covered by Task Codes 4.4, 6.1.3, 6.7, 6.11.1, 7.1, 9, 10, 12, 13, 14, 17.1.1.8, 18, 20, 22, 23, 24, 25, 27, and 28 in place of the unit price(s).
 In addition, Task Codes 6.3, 6.4, 6.5 require three quotes, while task code 22.4, requires a minimum of three bids responses be submitted in order to claim reimbursement.

+Note biddable items are subject to the labor and equipment rates established under Task Code 1 and task code 28, respectively.

 MARKUPS: Eligible costs on subcontractor or material invoices must be supported with time and materials backup (date of service, 21J equivalent labor category, labor hours and labor rates, itemized equipment and materials breakdown).
 Reimbursement rates specified as “At Cost” or “Actual Cost” will be reimbursed at the direct cost to the Claimant as supported by invoices and proof of payment.
 Claimants are not eligible to apply mark-ups for reimbursement.
 However, markup of vendor and lower-tier subcontractor invoices by the Claimant’s prime contractor/consultant will be reimbursed at 8 percent, only if the prime contractor/consultant provides proof of payment for the lower-tier vendor/subcontractor costs being claimed.
-The prime consultant/contractor must have paid the lower-tier vendor/subcontract prior to the submission of the Reimbursement Application (i.e. the proof of payment must pre-date the claim Reimbursement Application date).
+The prime consultant/contractor must have paid the lower-tier vendor/subcontract prior to the submission of the Reimbursement Application (i.e. the proof of payment must pre-date the claim Reimbursement Application eUST submit date).
 Equipment and materials invoiced based on the consultant/contractor’s published rate sheet (e.g. materials pulled from a general inventory) are assumed to already include mark-ups and will be reimbursed at the published rates subject to the task maximums.
 Claimed costs for markup will be included with and applied with other applicable task code costs for the purposes of determining task maximums.
 A lower-tier vendor or subcontractor shall not be an affiliate of the prime consultant/contractor.
 For the purposes of 503 CMR 2.00, an affiliate is an individual or entity that is related to the prime consultant/contractor within the scope of Internal Revenue Code § 267(b) or §707(b)(1).

 4.1 Task Code 1 – Labor Categories (Task Codes 1.1 through 1.17)